Ethics Corner

 Article 2 states that REALTORS® shall avoid exaggeration, misrepresentation, or concealment of pertinent facts relating to the property or the transaction.
 REALTORS® shall not, however, be obligated to discover latent defects in the property, to advise on matters outside the scope of their real estate license, or to disclose facts which are confidential under the scope of agency or non-agency relationships as defined by state law.

-To those who question the importance of disclosure, here are a few reasons why you should:
+To those that question the importance of disclosure, here are a few reasons why you should:

 • Ensures informed decision-making - buyers rely on accurate information when buying and selling property such as property value, current condition, past incidents and environmental hazards.